S. Krishna Kumar

-S. Krishna Kumar (born 6 September 1939, Kowdiar, Trivandrum district, Kerala) is a bureaucrat turned Indian politician from Kerala.
-He was also a technologist, technocrat, trade unionist, political and social worker, sportsman, Engineer and civil servant (Indian Administrative Service).
-He was a former leader of Indian National Congress in Kerala and joined Bharatiya Janata Party on 20 April 2019.
+S. Krishna Kumar (born 6 September 1939) is an Indian former IAS officer, technocrat, and politician from Kerala.
+He was a former leader of Indian National Congress in Kerala and joined the Bharatiya Janata Party on 20 April 2019.

 He has been elected to the Lok Sabha three times during 80s and 90s, and was also a minister in the Rajiv Gandhi ministry and Rao ministry.
 He served as a member of the Lok Sabha representing Quilon (Lok Sabha constituency).
 He was elected to 8th, 9th and 10th Lok Sabha.

 Personal life

-He was born in Kowdiar in Thiruvananthapuram district(Kerala) on 6 September 1939 as son of C.P.Shankara Pillai.
-He got married on June 1970 to Smt.
-Usha Krishna Kumar, who later became the general secretary of All India Mahila Congress.
-He has two children one son and a daughter.
-His daughter has married to the family of Khushwant Singh.
+He was born in Kowdiar in erstwhile Travancore, British India (present-day Thiruvananthapuram district, Kerala, India) on 6 September 1939 as son of C. P. Shankara Pillai.
+He got married in June 1970 to Usha Krishna Kumar, who later became the general secretary of All India Mahila Congress.
+He has two children, one son and a daughter.
+His daughter was married to the family of Khushwant Singh.
 He is currently settled in Delhi.